Rise to Success: Career Highlights of Hillary Clinton

 Dear Socks, Dear Buddy: Kids' Letters to the First Pets

-1999: Leading Role in Creation of the Adoption and Safe Families Act, and the Foster Care Independence Act
+1999: Promoted Adoption and Safe Families Act and the Foster Care Independence Act

 May 2000: Giuliani withdraws from Senate race

-In May 2000, Rudy Giuliani withdrew from the Senate race after being diagnosed with prostate cancer, leaving Hillary Clinton to face Rick Lazio.
+In May 2000, Rudy Giuliani withdrew from the New York Senate race due to health issues and personal matters, leaving Hillary Clinton to face Rick Lazio in the election.

-2000: "It Takes a Village" sales milestone
+2000: "It Takes a Village" sales figures

-By 2000, Hillary Clinton's book "It Takes a Village: And Other Lessons Children Teach Us" had sold 450,000 copies in hardcover and another 200,000 in paperback.
+By 2000, Hillary Clinton's book, "It Takes a Village: And Other Lessons Children Teach Us", had sold 450,000 copies in hardcover and another 200,000 in paperback.

 It Takes a Village, and Other Lessons Children Teach Us